GitRowin/paste/README.md

 A public instance is available at https://paste.rowin.dev/.

-This project is meant to be used with Cloudflare as it relies on `CF-Connecting-IP`, `CF-IPCountry`, and `Cloudflare-CDN-Cache-Control`.
+This project is meant to be run behind Cloudflare as it relies on the `CF-Connecting-IP`, `CF-IPCountry`, and `Cloudflare-CDN-Cache-Control` headers.

 ## Features